sidbdri/cookiecutter-de_analysis_skeleton/docs/DGE README.md

 At the top-level, the main results folder should contain the following files and sub-folders:

 - **\*multiqc_report.html** - One or more web pages containing sequence-level and analysis pipeline quality control data.
-- **deseq2\_results\_fpkm\*.xlsx** - One or more Excel spreadsheets containing results of differential gene expression analysis.
-- **de_summary.xlsx** - An Excel spreadsheet containing a summary of the numbers of genes detected as differentially expressed (at a false discovery rate of 5%).
+- **differential_expression** - Contains differential expression results at the level of gene, transcript and alternate splicing event.
-- **graphs** - PCA and heatmap plots for each differential expression comparison, plus overall PCA and heatmap plots for all samples.
+- **graphs** - PCA and heatmap plots for each differential expression comparisons, plus overall PCA and heatmap plots for all samples.
-- **go** - Gene Ontology enrichment analysis results for each differential expression comparison.
-- **gsa** - Gene set enrichment analysis results for each differential expression comparison.
-- (plus **sessionInfo.txt** - for our records).
+- (plus **sessionInfo.txt** - reproducibility information, for our records).

+### Graphs

+For each main differential expression comparison made there are two plots describing the samples included in the comparison.
+The PCA plot graphs samples along the two axes of gene expression by which samples differ by the greatest amount (thus if there are large differences in expression between conditions, you would expect samples from each condition to cluster together - however, a lack of such clustering does not necessarily mean that there will be no differentially expressed genes).
+The heatmaps show inter-sample "distance" - where each sample is considered as a point in an n-dimensional space (n=number of genes, sample location in the space determine by read count for each gene), and the distance is then just the Euclidean distance between points in that space; again, when there are large differences in expression between conditions, you would expect clustering of samples from each condition.

+There are also PCA and heatmap plots showing all samples.

+(n.b. these plots are mainly used to spot gross QC problems and sample mix-ups, but frequently nothing conclusive can be drawn from them.)

 ### Differential gene expression

+Differential gene expression results are in the sub-folder **differential\_expression/de_gene**.

+- **deseq2\_results\_fpkm\*.csv** - One or more CSV files (these can be opened directly in Excel) containing results of differential gene expression analysis.
+- **de_summary.csv** - A CSV file containing a summary of the numbers of genes detected as differentially expressed (at a false discovery rate of 5%).

-Each of the one or more main differential gene expression results spreadsheets (there may be more than one if there are results for multiple species, or a single spreadsheet was too unwieldy) contains the following columns:
+Each of the one or more main differential gene expression results files (there may be more than one if there are results for multiple species, or a single file was too unwieldy) contains the following columns:

 * **gene**: Ensembl gene ID.
 * **gene_name**: Ensemble gene name.